-Creekside Middle School teacher Amy Ungaro guides 7th graders through the new Math Techbook currlcumum
+Teacher Amy Ungaro guides 7th graders through the new Math Techbook currlculum

 Raising the bar for mathematics instruction is an elusive equation for many teachers, but Woodstock Community Unit School District 200 officials and educators expect that new rigorous middle school math curriculum will provide solutions.

 One of the teaching challenges in mathematics is making math concepts practical for students, which is also one of the strengths of the Math Techbook curriculum by Discovery Education.

 The 21st Century take on the word problem includes videos and real-life examples such as using math equations to determine the best deal on a mobile phone contract, something many middle school parents know is very relevant.

 “It provides a balanced approach to mathematics instruction, combing conceptual understanding, procedural fluency, and real-world application through the discover, practice, and apply cycle of learning within each concept,” said Susan White, middle school math and technology coach for Creekside and Northwood Middle Schools.

 White said the Math Techbook program is challenging for students but also highly engaging.

 Another video shows a roller coaster ride and challenges students on how to measure the ride’s velocity according to a mathematics formula.
 The videos and small group discussions on solving problems is also a change from traditional classroom instruction.

 Michael Wheatley, principal of Creekside Middle School, said they piloted Math Techbooks last year, and the feedback he heard most from teachers was the positive benefit of the classroom discussions.

 “We’ve seen a lot more collaboration between groups of kids working with each other on real world applications,” Wheatley said.